sirgru/on.impression/ReadMe.md

 ### Grouping:

-Variables can contain letter, numbers and underscore, but cannot begin with a number.
+Variables can contain letter, numbers and underscore, and can be just a number.

 | Imp:                   | Regex:                   | Explanation:                                                  |
 | ---------------------- | ------------------------ | ------------------------------------------------------------- |